Overview of Comparative Advantage Example

-The comparative advantage for smartphones lies with country PQR and the comparative advantage for Beer lies with Country XYZ.
-And if there is free trade and both the countries decide to use the comparative advantage technique than company XYZ should import smartphones and Company PQR should import Beer which shall increase the available quantity of both the products.
+The comparative advantage for smartphones lies with country PQR, and the comparative advantage for Beer lies with Country XYZ.
+And if there is free trade and both the countries decide to use the comparative advantage technique, then company XYZ should import smartphones, and Company PQR should import Beer which shall increase the available quantity of both the products.

 Comparative Advantage Example – 4